AElX01/AElX01.github.io/_posts/2025-07-29-wireguard-azure-lab.md

 # Organizing the Environment

 Start by creating two directories to separate the Ansible and Terraform scripts To avoid installing Ansible directly in your machine, I recommend that you create a Python virtual environment and install Ansible there.
+I will use a directory named **az_keys** to store the ssh keys of the VPN server.

 ```bash
 lab/wireguard-iac/ansible took 5s